 Third – if you are serving a prison sentence elsewhere, but are wanted to stand trial in another state.
 This is covered by the Interstate Agreement on Detainers Act.

 A prisoner is allowed to waive extradition.
 This means the prisoner is giving up his or her right to an extradition hearing.
 In other words, the prisoner wants to be returned to the demanding state.
 If you waive extradition, the demanding state only has 30 days to come get you.
 Generally, only a court of record can hold a hearing on the waiver of extradition, but under certain circumstances, a justice of the peace may also hold the hearing.
 A person may also waive extradition to negotiate a lower sentence in the demanding state.
-Finally, a prison may waive extradition because they are do not want to spend up to 90 days in custody waiting to see if a Governor’s warrant will be procured.
+Finally, a person may waive extradition because they are do not want to spend up to 90 days in custody waiting to see if a Governor’s warrant will be procured.
 A waiver of extradition must be made in writing.
 Before a prisoner signs a waiver, they must be informed of their right to demand a Governor’s warrant and their right to file a writ of habeas corpus.
 After receiving the information about their rights, the accused can waive extradition by stating in writing that they consent to be returned to the accusing state, and signing the writing in the presence of a magistrate authorized to hold waiver of extradition hearings.

 A peace officer or private person can make an arrest without a warrant based on “reasonable information” that the person is charged in another state with a felony offense.
 That arrested person must be taken in front of a judge with “all practicable speed” and a complaint must be set forth establishing the grounds for arrest.